-As mentioned, the Castle Doctrine first began as a common law theory.
-This means that it wasn’t a written law, but rather an understanding everyone had of the rule.
+As mentioned, castle doctrine first began as a common law theory.
+This means that it wasn’t a written law, but rather an understanding members of society shared.
 Under common law, a person could use deadly force to defend their home, but only after using every reasonable means to avoid the danger.
-Some states still use the common law version of the Castle Doctrine, but most states have passed statutes to codify (or write down) the common law rules.
+Some states still use the common law version of castle doctrine, but most states have passed statutes to codify (or write down) the common law rules.
 The rules were passed so that everyone would understand what is required or expected of them before resorting to the use of deadly force.
-Even though the Castle Doctrine statutes differ by state, many states utilize the same basic requirements for a Castle Doctrine defense.
+Even though castle doctrine statutes differ by state, many states utilize the same basic requirements for a castle doctrine defense.

 Get Legal Help Today